Skip to Main Content

 • High rates: Louisiana home insurance is undoubtedly expensive.
 As long as hurricanes and severe convective storms continue to bombard the state, high home insurance costs will continue to plague Louisiana homeowners.

 • Expensive last-resort plan: Similar to Florida, Louisiana has a last-resort property insurer called Louisiana Citizens Property Insurance Corporation.
-Citizens is a government-backed “Fair Access to Insurance Requirements'' (FAIR) plan carrier.
+Citizens is a government-backed “Fair Access to Insurance Requirements'' (FAIR) Plan carrier.
 It is meant to act as a short-term solution for homeowners who cannot find insurance in the private market, but following the home insurance exodus, an increasing number of homeowners find themselves obtaining coverage through Citizens.
 As a result of the plan growing at a rapid pace, Citizens implemented a 63 percent rate increase beginning January 2023.
+However, in July 2024, the state paused the premium surcharge through 2027.

 New

-Louisiana Governor Jeff Landry recently signed into law new rules supported by state Insurance Commissioner Tim Temple that loosen restrictions on insurance companies offering policies within the state.
-The new laws remove a “three-year rule” that prevented insurance companies from raising deductibles and canceling or not renewing homeowner policies that had been in effect for more than three years, instead allowing companies to nonrenew up to five percent of policies per year.
+• In 2024, Louisiana Governor Jeff Landry signed into law new rules that loosen restrictions on insurance companies offering policies within the state.
+House Bill 611 removed a “three-year rule” that prevented insurance companies from raising deductibles and canceling or nonrenewing homeowner policies in effect for more than three years, instead allowing companies to nonrenew up to 5 percent of policies per year.
 The governor also signed into law a change to the state’s “bad faith” law that allowed consumers to collect up to 200 percent of the value of a loss if a court determines that an insurer deliberately attempted to avoid payment.
 Now repayment is capped at 50 percent.

-• It's likely that more frequent and stronger hurricanes are on the horizon, based on the National Climate Assessment.
-This will likely lead to even more volatility in the insurance market.
+• Based on the National Climate Assessment, more frequent and stronger hurricanes are likely on the horizon, leading to even more volatility in the insurance market.

-• To stabilize the situation, the Louisiana legislature passed a $45 million bill in February 2023 to create an insurance incentive program, which is intended to incentivize new insurers to enter the market.
+• To stabilize the situation, the Louisiana legislature passed a $45 million bill in February 2023 to create an insurance incentive program intended to incentivize new insurers to enter the market.

-• Beginning October 2023, Louisiana homeowners will be able to apply for grants from the Louisiana Fortify Homes Program, which was established by the Louisiana legislature in 2022.
-The program will grant approved homeowners up to $10,000 to retrofit their roofs to meet the fortified standards set by the Insurance Institute for Business and Home Safety.
+• Beginning October 2023, Louisiana homeowners were eligible to apply for grants from the Louisiana Fortify Homes Program, which was established by the Louisiana legislature in 2022.
+The program grants approved homeowners up to $10,000 to retrofit their roofs to meet the fortified standards set by the Insurance Institute for Business and Home Safety.
 Homeowners can apply online with the Louisiana Department of Insurance.
+Due to the overwhelming popularity of the program, hundreds of homeowners were placed on a waitlist.
+As more funding becomes available, these homeowners will join the 11,700 Louisiana homeowners who already received grants.

 Frequently asked questions